Decomposing ROE involves expressing net income divided by shareholders’ equity as the product of component ratios.

 - Interest Burden

-- The interest burden ratio remains relatively stable throughout the periods, fluctuating narrowly between 0.91 and 0.95.
-This stability suggests consistent management of interest expenses relative to earnings, reflecting steady financial leverage and cost of debt.
+- The interest burden ratio remains relatively stable, fluctuating narrowly between 0.91 and 0.95.
+This stability implies consistent management of interest expenses relative to earnings before interest and taxes, with minimal impact on the company's profitability from interest costs.

 - EBIT Margin